onur-zengin/python-cisco-iosxr/README.md

 - Test non-existent acl configuration on the router
 - Revise critical logging for interface block / unblock failures.
 Include interface name(s) in the alert.
 Send the CLI output to ?
 - SSH failure alerts need to indicate where exactly it failed.
 Probing or Configuration.
+Done - not tested.
-And what happens to int util calculations when probing fails intermittently
+- And what happens to int util calculations when probing fails intermittently - prb file doesn't get updated.
+Relying on the timeDelta function.

 PLANNED FOR FUTURE RELEASES